googleapis/google-cloud-ruby/google-cloud-dialogflow/MIGRATING.md

 select a service version and to configure parameters such as credentials and timeouts.

-Wiht the 1.0 release, use named class methods of `Google::Cloud::Dialogflow` to create a client object.
-For example, `Google::Cloud::Dialogflow.sessions()`.
+With the 1.0 release, use named class methods of `Google::Cloud::Dialogflow` to create a client object.
+For example, `Google::Cloud::Dialogflow.sessions`.
 You may select a service version using the `:version` keyword argument.
 However, other configuration parameters should be set in a configuration block when you create the client.